Danielnodn/academic-ml-projects/feature_engeneering/california_housing/README.md

 The objective is to evaluate different regression models and determine which algorithm provides the best predictive performance for housing price estimation.

+## AWS Pipeline

+The repository also includes an earlier version of the data pipeline that demonstrates loading data from AWS S3, performing feature engineering, and exporting a feature matrix back to S3.

+This notebook is included to demonstrate experience with:

+- AWS S3
+- boto3
+- cloud data pipelines
+- feature engineering
+- serialization with pickle

 ---
 Machine learning workflow including: